merelanne/ludolicious/README.md

 # Ludolicious
+THIS CODE IS INTELLECTUAL PROPERTY OF THE DELFT UNIVERSITY OF TECHNOLOGY.
 Project I made for Web&amp;Database Technology (CSE1500).
 I made the game Ludo, together with a teammate.
 This was all done in HTML, CSS, plain Javascript and a bit of jQuery.

 # How to play